 Students unable to graduate within the expected graduation timeframes must secure the approval of an academic advisor and establish a plan of study.
 These steps will ensure their continuing progression toward a degree.
 All students who have completed 120 credits or more must only enroll in classes required for graduation.
 Exceptions are allowed with academic advisor approval only for those students needing to maintain a full-time course load due to financial aid or other requirements.
 Upon completing all requirements for their degree, students will graduate and have the opportunity to participate in commencement exercises.
 Those wishing to take additional courses after meeting degree requirements should consider a second baccalaureate degree, a graduate degree or coursework taken as a non-degree-seeking student.
-Students will need to carefully consider the ramifications of their courses to their academic portfolio may sound appealing, but it also might result in considerable additional expense and a delay in degree completion.
+Students will need to carefully consider the ramifications of their course selection in consultation with an academic advisor.
+The addition of a minor or additional courses to their academic portfolio may sound appealing, but it also might result in considerable additional expense and a delay in degree completion.
 A change of major, too, may have the same results.
 Students who have completed all requirements for their first major by the deadlines stipulated above must graduate, regardless of missing requirements for a minor, second major or certificate program.